 “Certificates are not only things you can frame and hang up; they also come with recognizable icons you can place on your website, your product and, for example, even on your transport,” said George Mentjox, Corporate Communication Manager at Kiwa.
 “These icons have proven their value for many companies and organisations, so we are convinced they help to give your business an extra boost.”

 There are numerous more ways you can put your certification in the spotlight and showcase the quality it reflects.
 These top tips will help you make your certification work hard for your company through marketing.

 What does your certification say, and what can you say about it?
 You’ve put a lot of work into making sure your product, service, system or process meets the required standards to earn the certificate, so it’s a good idea to make sure you get your message straight before you start shouting it from the rooftops.

 There’s a difference between a certificate and a mark.
-For example, if you’ve earned the CE mark it’s a good thing to stamp on your products being traded in Europe, but it doesn’t say much about the quality of your business and doesn’t set you apart from the competition.
-On the other hand, being awarded something like an ISO 14001:2015 certificate proves that your business operates in a way that protects the environments – something your competitors may not be able to.
+For example, if you’ve earned the CE mark, it’s a good thing to stamp it on your products being traded in Europe, but it doesn’t say much about the quality of your business and doesn’t set you apart from the competition.
+On the other hand, being awarded something like an ISO 14001 certificate proves that your business operates in a way that protects the environment – something your competitors may not be able to.

 2. Let your certificate do the talking